spestana/spestana.github.io/spestana_cv.md

 *As Instructor:*

+CEE 465 / CEWA 565: Data Analysis for Water Science.
+Fall 2023.
+Department of Civil and Environmental Engineering, University of Washington.

 [CEE 465 / CEWA 565: Data Analysis for Water Science.
 Fall 2020.](https://spestana.github.io/2021/01/data-analysis-class-2020/) Department of Civil and Environmental Engineering, University of Washington.

 *As Teaching Assistant:*